Skip to main content

 dotnet run

-Check the terminal output for the URL your app is listening on (e.g. http://localhost:5123), then in another terminal:
+Check the terminal output for the URL your app is listening on (e.g. http://localhost:5123).
+Three checks confirm the install end to end, from quickest to most thorough.

 Look for the X-PageSpeed header on HTML responses.
-It reports the cache outcome of the request:
+It reports the cache outcome:

 X-PageSpeed: MISS